Fipronil For Dogs

 Side effects of fipronil and when to report them

 Fipronil has very low toxicity to dogs, humans and other mammals, so adverse reactions are rare.
-A review of side effects reported in Australia between 1996 and 2003 found that the most common side effect of using fipronil for dogs was skin irritation or hair loss at the application site.
-They also found that spot on treatments were occasionally linked to stomach upsets (especially if pets were able to get hold of and chew the pipette) and neurological problems including lethargy, lack of appetite and excess drooling.
+The most common side effect of using fipronil for dogs is skin irritation or hair loss at the application site.
+Spot on treatments are occasionally linked to stomach upsets.
+Especially if pets were able to get hold of and chew the pipette.
+They are also seen with neurological problems including lethargy, lack of appetite and excess drooling.

 Interestingly, no cases were recorded of spray treatments causing stomach upsets or neurological problems.
-However that’s not to say that they aren’t possible, and the writers stressed to importance of not shutting a freshly sprayed pet in a confined space, due to the risk of inhaling fumes.
+However that’s not to say that they aren’t possible.
+It’s still important not to shut a freshly sprayed pet in a confined space, due to the risk of inhaling fumes.

 Consult vet if you are ever worried about side effects from using a flea or tick treatment.
 If they ask you to go in for an examination, take the packaging of the product you have been using.